LiorKogan/V1/README.md

 The property graph data model defines the following structure:

   - The data is organized in a single property graph.

-  - Graph vertices represent entities.
+  - The graph's vertices represent entities.
 A vertex's label denotes the _entity's type_ (e.g., _Person_, _Guild_, or _Dragon_).
-  - Graph edges represent binary relationships.
+  - The graph's edges represent binary relationships.
 Directed graph edges represent directional relationships, while undirected edges represent bidirectional relationships.
 An edge's label denotes the _relationship's type_ (e.g., _owns_ or _member of_).
   - Unary edges, if allowed, can represent entities' actions (e.g., _sleeps_ action for a _Dragon_ entity).
 A unary edge's label denotes the _action's type_ (e.g., _sleeps_).
   - Properties and sub-properties represent_features and sub-features of entities (e.g., _name_ for a _Person_ entity), relationships (e.g., _timeframe_ for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).